 Use your resume as a useful tool for your job search by including all of your qualifications and transferable skills relevant to the position you are applying for.

-Avoid putting in accomplishments and personal achievements that have nothing to do with the teaching position or the school.
+Avoid putting in accomplishments and personal achievements that have nothing to do with the school’s teaching position.
 For instance, mentioning your football coaching talents to a school with no football team will not take you far.
 Instead, generalize your coaching talents by showing your willingness to take on an extracurricular coaching activity.

-Scrutinize a variety of teacher resume and cover letter examples to give you ideas of what you could include in your targeted teacher resume.
-Only include what is relevant to your background and career direction.
+Scrutinize various teacher resume and cover letter examples to give you ideas of what you could include in your targeted teacher resume.
+Only include what is relevant to your career direction that aligns with your background.